kakalak11/card-games/README.md

-# card-games
+# Card Games
-all the card games in the world
+All the card games in the world

 Solitaire: https://kakalak-solitaire.netlify.app/